-The decrease was primarily due to decreased FTE revenues from the State for capital outlay.
+The increase was primarily due to increased FTE revenues from greater than expected FTE's and from the State for capital outlay.

 Government-Wide Financial Statements

 The government-wide financial statements are designed to provide readers with a broad overview of the School's finances, in a manner similar to a private-sector business.